Revolut lets you purchase gold – TechCrunch

 Fintech startup Revolut has introduced a new trading feature for premium users.
 Starting today, Premium and Metal users can access gold exposure from the app.

-Revolut works with a gold services partner (London Bullion Market Association) so that money that you spend on gold exposure is backed by real gold held by this partner.
+Revolut works with a gold services partner (London Bullion Market Association) so that money you spend on gold exposure is backed by real gold held by this partner.
 In other words, you’re not going to receive gold coins in the mail.
 You can just invest money based on the price of gold.

 The startup has been building a financial hub and already lets you purchase cryptocurrencies and buy public shares.
 Gold is part of a new feature called Commodities.